acceleratedscience/open-ad-toolkit/README.md

 <br>

-### Open Accelerated Discovery <!-- omit from toc -->

-OpenAD is an open-source framework for molecular and materials discovery developed by IBM Research.
+<span style="font-size: 1.5em">OpenAD is an open-source framework for molecular and materials discovery developed by IBM Research.</span>

 The OpenAD client is accessible from a command line interface, Jupyter Notebooks and an API.
 It provides unified access to a variety of tools and AI models for literature knowledge extraction, synthesis prediction (forward and retro-), generative methods and property inference.
 You can train models on your own data as well as visualize and filter candidate molecules.